Guide to Round Top Flea Market

-I like to go to Marburger first because it is so big that it can take 4+ hours to see everything, even if you aren’t stopping in every booth.
+I like to go to the Marburger farm antique show first because it is so big that it can take 4+ hours to see everything, even if you aren’t stopping in every booth.
 There are 6 giant tents plus smaller structures in between.

-The highlight of Marburger is that it has from soup to nuts.
-You can find interesting furniture, dishes, silver, jewelry, collectibles too vast to list, linens, outdoor decor, artwork, lighting and pillows.
+Marburger is the perfect place to find what you may be looking for, from soup to nuts.
+You can find interesting furniture, dishes, silver, jewelry, collectibles too vast to list, linens, outdoor decor, home decor, artwork, lighting and pillows.
 I think there are better prices to be found at Marburger than at the two other major venues.

 Most of the vendors will accept credit cards and they will help you load your finds (which I don’t always see at other venues).
 If you can’t bring it with you there are shippers on site to help with that for a fee.
-Vendors come from all over the globe, many from Texas but some from the UK and France, too.
+Vendors come not only from the united states, but from all over the globe as well.
+You will find many vendors from Texas but you will also find european antiques, some from the UK and France.

 What to expect from the Big Red Barn

 Red Barn Address: 475 Texas Hwy 237 South, Carmine, TX 78932

 This venue is air conditioned and indoors.
 In general, the prices tend to be higher than Marburger.
 It includes one large barn plus an outdoor tent called the Annex.
-The Big Red Barn added a “winter” date in January each year.
+The Big Red Barn added a winter show in January each year.

 General admission is $10 and there can be a line, especially on the weekend.
 You can pre-purchase tickets on their website.
 The booths at the red barn tend to have more antiques and fine goods.